-ith the 10th anniversary of the Congress Hotel strike approaching, Unite Here Local 1, the union representing Chicago's hospitality workers, announced the end of strike on May 29.
+ith the 10th anniversary of the Congress Hotel strike approaching, UNITE HERE Local 1, the union representing Chicago's hospitality workers, announced the end of strike on May 29.It is widely recognized as the world's longest strike and has received broad solidarity from the labor movement and community.

-It is widely recognized as the world's longest strike and has received broad solidarity from the labor movement and community.On June 15, 2003, Father's Day that year, 130 members (100 percent of the workers) of Unite Here walked out on strike after the hotel unilaterally reduced their wages, froze their health care contributions, and demanded the right to subcontract out all the work to minimum wage subcontracted workers.
+On June 15, 2003, Father's Day that year, 130 members (100% of the workers) of UNITE HERE walked out on strike after the hotel unilaterally reduced their wages, froze their health care contributions, and demanded the right to subcontract out all the work to minimum wage subcontracted workers.
 The move by Congress hotel owners broke with the collective bargaining wage and benefit standards established for all the major downtown hotels between the union and hospitality industry.
 It was widely seen as a preemptive strike to break the union and force down wages and benefits.

-The picketline became a permanent feature on Michigan Avenue.
-Unions and community organizations rallied with strikers, and marches often passed in solidarity.Each strike anniversary thousands would picket and often ring the entire hotel.
-It became a day that brought out the entire labor and progressive movement.
-Prominent political leaders including U.S. Senator Barack Obama, Governor Pat Quinn, President of Cook County Board Toni Preckwinckle walked the line in support of the workers.
+The Congress Hotel picketline became a permanent feature on Michigan Avenue.
+Unions and community organizations rallied with strikers, and marches often passed in solidarity.
+Prominent political leaders including U.S. Senator Barack Obama, Governor Pat Quinn, President of Cook County Toni Preckwinckle, and numerous others have walked the line in support of the workers.

-"The decision to end the Congress strike was a hard one, but it is the right time for the union and the strikers to move on.
-The boycott has effectively dramatically reduced the hotel's business..
-We don't see getting a contract here, and we have many more battles to fight for economic justice," said Unite Here Local 1 President Henry Tamarin.
-The union has found jobs for over 60 strikers over the years and is looking for more.
+"The decision to end the Congress strike was a hard one, but it is the right time for the Union and the strikers to move on.
+The boycott has effectively dramatically reduced the hotel's business.
+The hotel treats their workers and customers equally poor and the community knows it.
+There is no more to do there.
+We don't see getting a contract here, and we have many more battles to fight for economic justice," said UNITE HERE Local 1 President Henry Tamarin.

+The Union has found jobs for over 60 strikers over the years and is looking for more.
 It has made an unconditional offer to return to work on behalf of the strikers, but it is unclear whether any strikers will choose to.
 We salute their struggle and pledge our ongoing support.